prasadhonrao/github-actions-workshop/labs/csharp-extension-methods/publish-nuget-packgae/lab.md

 21. Click on the latest workflow run to view the details.

-22. Next we will create a GitHub Release for the NuGet package.
-Add the following steps to the existing workflow:

-    ```yaml
-    # Create a GitHub Release
-    - name: Create GitHub Release
-      id: create_release
-      uses: actions/create-release@v1
-      with:
-        tag_name: v1.0.${{ github.run_number }}
-        release_name: 'Release v1.0.${{ github.run_number }}'
-        body: 'Release of CSharp.ExtensionMethods NuGet package'
-      env:
-        GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-    ```

-23. Commit the changes and push them to the repository.

-24. Navigate to the "Actions" tab in your repository to view the workflow runs.

-25. Click on the latest workflow run to view the details.

-26. You have successfully created a GitHub Actions workflow to test a C# Extension Methods project, create a NuGet package, and publish it to both GitHub Packages and NuGet.org.
+22. You have successfully created a GitHub Actions workflow to test a C# Extension Methods project, create a NuGet package, and publish it to both GitHub Packages and NuGet.org.

-27. Go to the "Packages" tab in your repository to view the published NuGet package.
+23. Go to the "Packages" tab in your repository to view the published NuGet package.

-28. Navigate to the NuGet.org website to view the published NuGet package.
+24. Navigate to the NuGet.org website to view the published NuGet package.

-29. You can now use the published NuGet package in your projects.
+25. You can now use the published NuGet package in your projects.

 ## Summary